Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Preliminaries

-Next, we introduce the cluster modular group.
-Our birational Weyl group action corresponds to specific elements within this group.
+We now introduce the cluster modular group.
+Our birational Weyl group action corresponds to specific elements of this group.

-\begin{defn} \textit{Cluster modular group} $\Gamma_{|\Sigma|}$ is the group generated by cluster transformations on the seed $\Sigma$ which preserve the quiver.
-An element in the cluster modular group is called \textit{cluster modular transformation}. \end{defn}
+\begin{defn} The \textit{cluster modular group} $\Gamma_{|\Sigma|}$ is the group generated by cluster transformations of the seed $\Sigma$ that preserve its quiver.
+An element of the cluster modular group is called a \textit{cluster modular transformation}. \end{defn}